drewwalton19216801/valet-gentoo-docs/index.md

 ## <a name="installation">Installation</a>

+ - Review Gentoo-specific [requirements](requirements) before installing Valet Gentoo.
- - Install Valet with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) via `composer global require cpriego/valet-linux`.
+ - Install Valet with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) via `composer global require drewwalton19216801/valet-gentoo`.
  - Run the `valet install` command.
 This will configure and install Valet and DnsMasq, and register Valet's daemon to launch when your system starts.

 Once Valet is installed, try pinging any `*.test` domain on your terminal using a command such as `ping foobar.test`.
 If Valet is installed correctly you should see this domain responding on `127.0.0.1`.

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.

-> Valet *Linux* is installed as a `composer` global package.
+> Valet *Gentoo* is installed as a `composer` global package.
 You need to have composer installed in your system and ideally have the composer global tools added to your `PATH`.

 > Before installation, you should review your system specific [requirements](requirements) and make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.